 While public Wi-Fi networks are convenient, they are often unsecured, making them a prime target for hackers.
 Here are some of the most common risks associated with using public Wi-Fi:

 Session hijacking occurs when a hacker steals your session cookies, which are used to keep you logged into websites.
-This can give them access to your accounts, even without knowing your password.
+This allows them to impersonate you and gain unauthorized access to your accounts.

 While the risks of public Wi-Fi are real, there are steps you can take to protect yourself.
 Here are some best practices to ensure your online safety:

-A VPN encrypts your internet connection, making it much harder for hackers to intercept your data.
-Always use a reputable VPN service when connecting to public Wi-Fi.
+A VPN encrypts your internet connection, making it nearly impossible for hackers to intercept your data.
+Always use a reputable VPN service when connecting to public Wi-Fi networks.

 Avoid logging into online banking, shopping, or other accounts that require sensitive information while on public Wi-Fi.
 Save these activities for when you’re on a secure, private network.